Icbissell/finalproject/README.md

 The tree in Figure 1...

 ![pars_tree](pars_tree.jpg)
-**Figure 1.
+<font size= 1> **Figure 1.
 Initial parsimony phylogram created with IQ-TREE.
-The scale bar below shows relative amounts of morphological character change.**
+The scale bar below shows relative amounts of morphological character change.**</font>

 ![ml_tree](ml_tree.jpg)
-**Figure 2.
+<font size= 1> **Figure 2.
 Maximum likelihood phylogram created with IQ-TREE.
 The tree was created using a ‘MK+FQ+ASC+R3’ model, a Jukes-Cantor type model with equal character rate frequencies, ascertainment bias correction, and a FreeRate gamma model with three rate categories.
 This model was selected as the highest likelihood using Bayesian information criterion (BIC).
-Bootstrap support values are included along nodes.**
+Bootstrap support values are included along nodes.** </font>

 ![mcmc_tree](mcmc_tree.jpg)
-**Figure 3.
+<font size= 1> **Figure 3.
 Maximum clade credibility phylogeny simulated with BEAST2.
 The colors of each branch show relative rates of morphological change over time.
 Blue bars over nodes indicate 95% confidence intervals for divergence times.
-The time scale at the bottom shows time before present, in millions of years.**
+The time scale at the bottom shows time before present, in millions of years.** </font>

 ## Discussion